juanfeemv/juanfeemv/README.md

 # 👋 Hi there!
-I'm Juan Felipe Mena
+I'm Juanfe

-### 🎓 Web Application Development Student at U-tad
+### 🎓 Web Application Development Student at U-Tad
-### 💻 Full Stack Developer in Training

 ---

 ## 🚀 About Me

-I'm a passionate student pursuing a **Web Application and E-commerce Development (DAWE)** degree at **U-tad**.
+I'm a passionate student pursuing a **Web Application Development (DAWE)** degree at **U-tad**.
 I love creating innovative solutions and learning new technologies to build robust and efficient web applications.

 - 🔭 Currently working on academic and personal projects
 - 🌱 Constantly learning about web development and best practices
-- 💡 Interested in full stack development and modern architectures
-- 🎯 Goal: Become a versatile professional developer

 ---